 Many Ukrainian media profit from jeansa, which the industry seems to accept as inevitable and justified economically.
-At the opening of a new five-year USAID-funded media program in Ukraine, one panelist, a media investor, said that Ukraine is the only country they know where media hugely influence and are monetized by politics; the panelist expressed amazement over the media's tolerance to jeansa.
-Another panelist, the editor-in-chief of a digital media outlet, said, "There is no economic basis for the survival of media in an honest and open way.
+At the opening of a new five-year USAID-funded media program in Ukraine, Tomas Fiala, a Novoe Vremya investor, said that Ukraine is the only country he knows where media hugely influence and are monetized by politics; he expressed amazement over the media's tolerance to jeansa.
+Yulia Mostova, Dzerkalo Tyzhnya's editor-in-chief, said, "There is no economic basis for the survival of media in an honest and open way.
 The economy does not produce necessary volumes of goods that require advertising."

-A media advisor with an international NGO, summed up the whole Objective 1 pessimistically: "Political influence and corruption have won the struggle for free speech between patriotism and the rule of law."
+Oleg Khomenok, a senior media advisor at Internews, summed up the whole Objective 1 pessimistically: "Political influence and corruption have won the struggle for free speech between patriotism and the rule of law."

 Legal provisions protecting free speech are strong, but their poor application and societal reaction draw criticism.
-"Generally, aggression in the society is growing, as law-enforcement bodies are paralyzed," said one panelist, board member of an international NGO working in Ukraine, adding, "In the course of reform, the law-enforcement bodies sabotage investigations of both journalists' and average citizens' rights violations.
+"Generally, aggression in the society is growing, as law-enforcement bodies are paralyzed," said Kostyantyn Kvurt, board chair of Internews-Ukraine, adding, "In the course of reform, the law-enforcement bodies sabotage investigations of both journalists' and average citizens' rights violations.
 Only those who are better organized and more resourceful-i.e., business and politicians-are able to protect themselves.
 Societal interests are under threat as a result.
 Violations of journalists' and citizens' rights are not of a systematic and centralized nature, but anarchy, incompetence, laziness, and fear of responsibility of the Ukrainian politicians and state officials are threatening freedom of speech, press, and society as a whole."

-Another panelist, the editor of a news website, brought up the attempt by the prosecutor general's office (PGO) to force journalists to disclose their sources.
+Sergiy Sydorenko, editor of the news website Europeyska Pravda, brought up the attempt by the prosecutor general's office (PGO) to force journalists, including Natalia Sedletska and Kristina Berdynskykh, to disclose their sources.
 In an unprecedented move in September, the European Court of Human Rights (ECHR), rather than any Ukrainian authority, stepped in to reinforce their protection.
 The ECHR urgently intervened to protect the journalists' right not to disclose their sources under Rule 39, which is usually applied by the court for a government to take urgent measures to prevent human rights violations in cases of actual threat to somebody's life-for instance, due to deportation or an acute need for medical treatment.
-The editor-in-chief of the Radio Liberty (RFE/RL) investigative reporting program Skhemy (Schemes), had been interrogated as a witness in criminal proceedings against Artem Sytnyk, the chair of the National Anti-Corruption Bureau of Ukraine.
-She cited her right to protect her sources in refusing to provide information requested.
+Sedletska, the editor-in-chief of the Radio Liberty (RFE/RL) investigative reporting program Skhemy (Schemes), had been interrogated as a witness in criminal proceedings against Artem Sytnyk, the chair of the National Anti-Corruption Bureau of Ukraine, She cited her right to protect her sources in refusing to provide information requested.
 In turn, the PGO obtained a court decision in Kyiv to access data from the Kyivstar mobile operator on all calls, messages, and geolocator pings from her telephone for 17 months, starting in mid-2016.
-Her lawyers stressed in their ECHR petition that the PGO's demands were excessive, given that She or her team might have been in contact with their sources for other investigations, which could be put at risk.
+A similar court decision was obtained for Berdynskykh, a Novoe Vremya journalist.
+Sedletska's lawyers stressed in their ECHR petition that the PGO's demands were excessive, given that Sedletska or her team might have been in contact with their sources for other investigations, which could be put at risk.
+Due to ECHR interference, the PGO dropped its request for data from Berdynskykh's telephone as well.